 SCIT's Information Technology program trains students to install, configure and administer Microsoft and Cisco based computer networks scalable for use ranging from small businesses to large enterprises.
-Courses are structured around IT certifications such as CompTIA A+, Cisco CCNA, and Microsoft MTA and MCP, providing students with a comprehensive study of modern computer networks beginning with fundamental networking concepts.
+Courses are structured around IT certifications such as CompTIA A+, Cisco CCNA, and Microsoft MCSA, providing students with a comprehensive study of modern computer networks beginning with fundamental networking concepts.
 The goal of the program is to prepare students for a variety of entry-level IT positions such as the following.

 Helpdesk Computer Support Specialists

 Computer Network Support Specialists

 We respect your privacy.
 Requests for information are sent to SCIT's Admissions Office.
 Your information will not be provided to any third party colleges or businesses.

 Microsoft is a trademark or registered trademark of Microsoft Corporation in the United States and/or other countries.

 Cisco is a trademark or registered trademark of Cisco Systemes, Inc. in the United States and/or other countries